Jahanzeb Banu Begum: Family and early life

 Jahanzeb was the daughter of Crown Prince Dara Shikoh, the eldest son and heir-apparent of Emperor Shah Jahan.
 Her mother, Nadira Banu Begum, was a Mughal princess and was the daughter of Prince Muhammad Parviz, the second son of Emperor Jahangir and Shah Jahan's older half-brother.
 Dara Shikoh was favoured by Shah Jahan as well as his older sister, Princess Jahanara Begum, as Shah Jahan's successor.
 Jahanara had always been an ardent partisan of her younger brother and greatly supported him.

-Nadira Begum died in 1659 of dysentery and a few days after her death, Dara Shikoh was executed as per his younger brother, Aurangzeb's orders.
+Nadira Begum died in 1659 of dysentery and a few days after her death, Dara Shikoh was executed by the unanimous royal court's verdict after losing in battle to his younger brother Aurangzeb.
+Dara did not enjoy a good reputation except within the palace for his profound heresies against Islam and his love with the naked sufi, an ex-Jew Sarmad Kashani who used to roam the streets of Delhi completely naked.
+On the other hand Aurangzeb enjoyed an extremely favorable reputation amongst courtiers, clergies and the generals of Mughal army.
 After the death of Dara Shikoh, who was the heir-apparent to Shah Jahan, Aurangzeb became the sixth Mughal emperor.
 Jahanzeb subsequently became an orphan after the consecutive deaths of her parents.
-Her arrival before the throne of her father's murderer was vividly described by foreign chroniclers, as was her despair when she was handed over to her new-powerful aunt, Princess Roshanara Begum, to take care of her, Roshanara immediately started mistreating Jahanzeb.
+Her arrival before the throne of her father's murderer was vividly described by foreign chroniclers, as was her despair when she was handed over to her newly empowered aunt, Princess Roshanara Begum, to take care of her, Roshanara immediately started mistreating Jahanzeb.

 She was therefore, forwarded to the Agra Fort by Aurangzeb where her grandfather, Shah Jahan, was being imprisoned.
 There, Jahanzeb was brought up by her eldest aunt, Jahanara Begum, as though she was her own daughter.
 Under her tutelage, Jahanzeb grew up to be a remarkably beautiful and cultured princess.
 When Jahanara died in 1681, she bequeathed her finest gems to Jahanzeb, her favourite niece.